-Cost or budget data submitted with the proposals will be considered during evaluation.
+Cost or budget data submitted with the proposal will be considered during evaluation.

 Technical reviewers will base their conclusions only on information contained in the proposal.
-It cannot be assumed that reviewers are acquainted with the firm or key individuals or any referenced experiments.
+It cannot be assumed that reviewers are acquainted with the small business concern or key individuals or any referenced experiments.
 Relevant supporting data such as journal articles, literature, including Government publications, etc., should be included based on requirements provided in Component-specific instructions.